atcribb/atcribb/README.md

 * 🌍 I am researching the impacts of ecosystem engineers on ecological and evolutionary dynamics during the Phanerozoic
 * :dizzy: Passionate about conservation palaeobiology
 * 💡 Currently earning new skills in spatial analyses, machine learning, and biogeochemical modeling
-* 🤔 Dreaming of making fun educational palaeoecology video games
+* 💭 Dreaming of making fun educational palaeoecology video games
+* 👩‍🌾 Probably playing Stardrew Valley
 * 👭 Let's collaborate!